-Not surprising for such as large country, the US has the second largest wind power capacity just behind China.
-We also have two of biggest onshore wind farms in the world.
+Not surprising for such a large country, the US has the second-largest wind power capacity just behind China.
+We also have two of the biggest onshore wind farms in the world.
 The Alta Wind Energy Center has a capacity of 1,320 MW and is located in Kern County, California.
 The other is Shepherds Flat Wind Farm in Oregon that has a capacity of 845 MW.

 When it comes to adding new power to the grid, renewable energy is certainly holding its own in the US.
 According to Bloomberg:

 “Renewable energy was the biggest source of new power added to U.S. electricity grids last year as falling prices and government incentives made wind and solar increasingly viable alternatives to fossil fuels.”

 Part of the reason has been the introduction of federal tax credits that have particularly helped the wind power industry move forward.
 Across the US there are now nearly 50,000 wind turbines providing power to over 18 million homes making it the most successful of the renewable energy technologies.

 While we are all fairly knowledgeable about renewable technologies such as wind, solar, and hydroelectric, the future could see even more interesting developments.
 One area which is pretty much seen as the Holy Grail when it comes to clean energy is how we make the most of tidal power.
 There are a number of research projects underway across the world to realize this potential, not least in the US.